Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: microscopic Legendre transform ( )

-Since $U$ is defined as an expectation value, the term $\beta^* U$ may be written as $\sum_{i=1}^{W} p_i . (\beta^* \varepsilon_i)$, suggesting $\beta^* \varepsilon_i$ as the variable conjugate to $p_i$.
-We choose to measure temperature in the units of energy, whereby $\beta^* U$ as well as thermodynamic entropy become dimensionless quantities.
-With the inverse temperature of the reservoir and the energies of the system as specified, we define $\mathscr{L}_{\!\mathscr{M}}^{}$ \cite{lt_su}: \be \beta^* F(\beta^* \varepsilon_1,\beta^* \varepsilon_2,...,\beta^* \varepsilon_W) = \underset{p_1,p_2,...,p_W}{\rm Min} \left\{ \sum_{i=1}^{W} p_i.(\beta^* \varepsilon_i) - \tilde{\mathcal{S}}(p_1,p_2..., p_W) \right\}, \ee by which the set of variables $(p_1,p_2,..., p_W)$ is replaced by the set $(\beta^* \varepsilon_1,\beta^* \varepsilon_2,..., \beta^* \varepsilon_W)$.
-In the above, we write the entropy function in the form \be \tilde{\mathcal{S}}(p_1,p_2,..., p_W) = - \sum_{i=1}^{W} p_i \ln p_i - \alpha \left(\sum_{i=1}^{W} p_i -1 \right), \ee which explicitly specifies the constraint of normalization.
+In the above, the entropy function $\tilde{\mathcal{S}}$ is given by \be \tilde{\mathcal{S}}(p_1,p_2,..., p_W) = - \sum_{i=1}^{W} p_i \ln p_i - \alpha \left(\sum_{i=1}^{W} p_i -1 \right), \ee which explicitly specifies the constraint of normalization.
 The parameter $\alpha$ is the Lagrange multiplier accompanying the constraint, and is to be determined.
 Clearly, the magnitude of $\tilde{\mathcal{S}}$ is equal to the corresponding Shannon entropy.
 The motivation to include the constraint in the definition of the entropy itself is due to the observation that the probabilities $p_i (i=1,2,...,W)$ do not constitute an independent set.
 Thereby, the partial derivatives of Shannon entropy---with respect to $p_i$, are not defined \cite{comment_pds}.
 For the same reason, there is difficulty to define an exact differential of the entropy.
 This point is important in order to develop a statistical analog of thermodynamic entropy, since in equilibrium thermodynamics, the entropy of a system is a state function, and the difference in the entropy between two nearby equilibrium states is given by an exact differential.
 Moreover, the definition of Legendre transform requires the variables in a set to be capable of independent variations.
-Owing to the method of Lagrange multiplier, all the probabilities can now be varied independently.
+Owing to the Lagrange multiplier method in Eq. (\ref{tils}), all the probabilities can now be varied independently.